the-watchmaker/arathia-saga-chatgpt/README.md

-# The Saga of Arathia - Five Kingdoms
+# The Arathia Saga - Five Kingdoms

 - written with ChatGPT